ajitdikshit/ajitdikshit/README.md

 *   Integrated external APIs (Hugging Face) to provide responsive, intelligent feedback to users within a modern web interface.

 🗺️ **TourEast**
 *   *A comprehensive travel and booking platform built to streamline the tourism experience.
-(Update this bullet point with what your app specifically does—e.g., ticket booking, itinerary planning, or exploring regional destinations).*
 *   *Designed with a focus on responsive UI and seamless user navigation.
-(Update with your specific tech stack for this project).*

 ---

 ### 🗄️ Other Notable Work

 *   🏎️ **F1 Racing Simulator:** Unity-based interactive racing game featuring a custom raycast-based car controller, wheel synchronization, and a dynamic spring-arm camera.
-*   🎓 **Student Management System:** Database-driven Java JDBC desktop application adhering to the MVC architectural pattern.
-*   🔍 **System Audit Toolkit:** Suite of automated Bash scripts for efficient system analysis, disk auditing, and package inspection.

 ---